-Cookie Control is required by Law
+Cookie Control is a legal requirement

 You can view the full range of available cookie control extensions in the JED.